 Once again this May, our stunning outdoor swimming pool will open for our guests just as the temperature starts to rise and a refreshing dip is called for after a long walk.

 The pool is one of many amenities made available to residents staying overnight and provides a perfect opportunity to have a swim or to simply admire the beautiful gardens and views.
-It is heated to make swimming comfortable for all guests and has a private changing room with shower.
+It is heated to make swimming comfortable for all guests and has a private changing room.

 The pool will remain open until the 30th of September, so book far in advance to guarantee your room and don’t forget to pack your swimsuit!